mateusz-chochol/FlixBus-Ripoff/README.md

 - singup
 - password reseting (it sends a message to the registered email)
 - notifications
-- main page (view only)
+- main page
 - routing (to the pages that already exist, which is: main page, route map, login, signup, password reset)
 - private routing (i.e. you cannot go to the login page if you are already logged in)
 - transitioning to mobile view on smaller screens (i.e. drawer with tabs instead of tabs in the app bar)
-- displaying map
+- route map page

 Current TODOs:
 - main page: